MehmetErtass/MehmetErtass/README.md

 * 📫 How to reach me : Ertasmehmet10@gmail.com

-* 👯 Open to opportunities.
+* 👯 Open to opportunities